zhoustan/zhoustan.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year master student at University of Zurich, major in Artificial Intelligence.
-I obtained my bachelor degree in Computer Science and Technology from Zhejiang University City College (ZUCC).
+I am a second-year master's student at the University of Zurich, majoring in Artificial Intelligence.
+I obtained my bachelor's degree in Computer Science and Technology from Zhejiang University City College (ZUCC).

 My current research interests are Machine Learning, Natural Language Processing, and Multimodal technologies.